IBM/aiu-trace-analyzer/README.md

 *TensorBoard* is a standalone dashboard visualization toolkit for performance trace data in JSON format.
 To run on user workstation or settings with support to graphic web-browsers.
 Given its popularity, PyTorch has maintained a torch-profiler plugin to TensorBoard, often referred as TensorBoard-tp-plugin.
 Note that in this document, we often refer to TensorBoard-tp-plugin as TensorBoard for brevity.

 It is necessary to install tensorboard.
 To get started you may check [here](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html#use-tensorboard-to-view-results-and-analyze-model-performance) or [here](https://stackoverflow.com/questions/33634008/how-do-i-install-tensorflows-tensorboard%20and%20https:/medium.com/red-buffer/getting-started-with-tensorboard-544016ba015f).

+The command line option `--tb` enables additional post-processing steps for better integration with TensorBoard.
+NOTE: by default, this option switches from the default stage profile to a `torch_minimal.json` stage profile which skips several stages to speed up the processing.
+This works best with torch.profiler traces.
+For flex traces, it's recommended to override this by `-P everything.json`

 ### Perfetto